-- ✓ Working at least 17.5 hours per week in a regularly established position or; - ✓ You must be hired as an hourly-as-needed teacher teaching at least 17.5 hours per week in a program that is continuing from year to year.
+- ✓ Working at least 17.5 hours per week in a regularly established position for employees in the LCTA bargaining unit and the Local 1010 bargaining unit (International Union of Painters & Allied Trades) and 20 hours per week for employees in the LESPA bargaining unit, or - ✓ You must be hired as an hourly-as-needed teacher teaching at least 18.75 hours per week in a program that is continuing from year to year.

 To be eligible to receive a Board contribution toward your health insurance, you must receive salary for at least five days during the pay period.
 This requirement applies when you begin work, when you go on leave or return from the leave without pay, or if you terminate employment.
 Employees meeting this requirement, but whose pay is not sufficient to meet the salary reductions, may elect to pay their portion of the premium by personal check or money order, or by a double deduction on the next paycheck.
-Contact Enrollment Services for assistance.
+Contact Benefits for assistance.